dphdmn/newEggBot/README.md

 - !video [scramble] - like !solve but also get a video
 - !getreal - returns real scramble (moves) and draws a picture of it
 - !movesgame - find a good moves for a random scramble game
-- !analyse\n[scramble]\n[solution]  - analyse solution for the scramble and find mistakes (use new string as separator! not just space)
+- !analyse [solution]  - analyse a solution and find mistakes

 Scramble/solution-related commands:
 - !rev [solution] - reverse the solution of scramble, use RLUD notation, you can also use numbers like in slidysim